Planting of R “In Perpetuity” at Peace Park, Kiama. Lest we forget.

 Image

-The mission of the OAWG is to ensure that those who served and died in wars and post-war service are commemorated with dignity through the perpetual care of war cemeteries, graves, and places of individual remembrance across Australia and the region.
-The rose name, “In Perpetuity”, reflects both the enduring nature of remembrance and the ongoing work of the OAWG in maintaining these sites of honour for generations to come.
+The OAWG’s mission is to ensure those who served and died in wars and post-war service are commemorated with dignity through the perpetual care of war cemeteries, graves and places of individual remembrance throughout Australia and the region.
+The name “In Perpetuity” perfectly reflects both the enduring nature of remembrance and the Office’s commitment to caring for these places of honour for future generations.

-On Friday, 24 April 2026, in keeping with the solemn significance of the occasion, the roses were planted by the Mayor of Kiama Municipal Council, Cameron McDonald, and the President of the Kiama-Jamberoo RSL, Lieutenant Colonel (Retired) Gary McKay.
-The ceremony was attended by members of Friends of Peace Park Kiama, the Illawarra Rose Society, and ex-service personnel.
+In the spirit of ANZAC Day, two “In Perpetuity” rose bushes were presented to our President, Colin Hollis, for planting in the Peace Park Public Garden at Kiama.
+On 24 April 2026, in a ceremony reflecting the solemn significance of the occasion, the roses were planted by the Mayor of Kiama Municipal Council, Cameron McDonald, and the President of the Kiama-Jamberoo RSL, Lieutenant Colonel (Retired) Gary McKay.
+The ceremony was attended by members of Friends of Peace Park Kiama, the Illawarra Rose Society and ex-service personnel.